Berihu Aregawi: 2022

 At the 2022 World Indoor Championships in Belgrade, he was eliminated in the heats of the 3000 m event.
 Berihu finished seventh in the 10,000 m race at the outdoor World Championships held in Eugene, Oregon that year.

 2023

 In February 2023, he won the silver medal on a 10 km course at the World Cross Country Championships in Bathurst, Australia with a time of 29:26.
 The winner was Jacob Kiplimo in 29:17.

 On 11 March, Berihu narrowly missed by nine seconds Rhonex Kipruto's 10 km world record in Laredo, Spain, clocking an Ethiopian record and the second-fastest time in history of 26:33.

-In March 2023, he ran 26:33 at the 10 km race in Laredo, Spain, the second fastest 10k of all time.

 He ran the fifth-fastest track 5000m time in history when running 12:40.45 to win the Diamond League event in Lausanne in June 2023.

 In the 10,000m race at the 2023 World Athletics Championships in Budapest, he placed fourth.